Measurement of ion acceleration and diffusion in a laser-driven magnetized plasma: Results

 The ion beam had a diameter of $\sim 1$ mm at the TCC, with a divergence of $\sim 10$ mrad.
 A section of the accelerator beamline, located downstream of the laser interaction chamber, was used to direct the ions toward a diamond detector \cite{Berdermann2002,Salvadori2022} situated approximately 12 m beyond the interaction region.
 This arrangement enabled the acquisition of ion time-of-flight (ToF) data.

-\textit{Results}--- Line-integrated electron densities in the ablated plasma flows and interaction region were measured using laser interferometry, providing a coarse measurement of the plasma density structure.
+Line-integrated electron densities in the ablated plasma flows and interaction region were measured using laser interferometry, providing a coarse measurement of the plasma density structure.
 This data also provided an upper bound for the level of fluid turbulence by considering finer density fluctuations below the smaller scale width of the plasma ($\sim 0.2$ mm).
-In addition, the density profile of the plasma expansion was used to estimate the temperature.
+In addition, the density profile of the plasma expansion was used to place a conservative lower bound on the temperature.

 The fielded setup consisted of an imaging Mach–Zehnder interferometer and a 355 nm, 500 mJ, 500 ps pulsed probe laser.
-This data was time-gated by the laser-pulse duration, which is short compared to the system's dynamical timescale ($\tau_{\text{probe}}\ll L_{p}/c_s\sim10$ ns), where $c_s$ is the sound speed and $L_p\simeq2$ mm is the observed experimental system size, equivalent to the path lengths of the ion beam and interferometry probe through the interaction region.
+This data was time-gated by the laser-pulse duration, which is short compared to the system's dynamical timescale ($\tau_{\mathrm{probe}}\ll L_\mathrm{p}/c_\mathrm{s}\sim10$ ns), where $c_\mathrm{s}$ is the sound speed and $L_\mathrm{p}\simeq2$ mm is the observed experimental system size, equivalent to the path lengths of the ion beam and interferometry probe through the interaction region.
 The evolution of the plasma can be tracked with interferometry by changing the probing time in separate shots.

 The free electron density, $n_e$, is retrieved from the raw interferograms via the following process.
-Firstly, the fringes were traced manually to form phase contour maps.
+Firstly, the fringes were traced manually to form phase contour maps (Fig. 2A and B).
 In regions associated with strong density gradients, for example adjacent to the target foils, individual fringes cannot be resolved -- these regions are excluded from the interpolation.

 Next, the phase contour maps are interpolated to recover a map of the phase shift at each point \cite{Swadling2013, Hare2019}.
 The phase shift is converted into the line-integrated electron density via the well known relation: